meckurypro/ako/README.md

 ## Database

-Two migrations on top of the original schema, run in order via the Supabase SQL editor (not committed as versioned migrations here):
+Migrations on top of the original schema, run in order via the Supabase SQL editor (not committed as versioned migrations here — except the v3 pair below, now checked into `supabase/` for reference):

 1. `ako_projects_v2_migration.sql` — new `project_type`/`status`
    values, `project_access_events`, `saved_projects`,